devr22/HerSheild/README.md

 8. **Trusted Person Page:**  See the list of all trusted persons added by you.

 9. **Trusted Person Details:** Enter name, contact, email, address and relation and then click on the add person button to add a new trusted person in your list.

+## Clone and Build Project
+* Run Android Studio and Click on **Get from Version Control**
+* Select Git and Paste Url of the repo and then clone the project
+* The android studio will automatically download and configure all the required dependencies.\
+***Make sure you have active internet connection, otherwise you may get several errors.***

+## Technologies

+* [Firebase Cloud Messaging](https://firebase.google.com/docs/cloud-messaging/): A cross-platform messaging solution.
+We used it to share location data between the users.
+* [Firebase Realtime_Database](https://firebase.google.com/docs/database/): Realtime Cloud database provided by Firebase to be used by various users simultaneously.
+We used it to store the profile of the users and also making the connections between different users taking place.
+* [Firebase Authentication](https://firebase.google.com/docs/auth/): Firebase Authentication provides backend services, easy-to-use SDKs, and ready-made UI libraries to authenticate users to our app.
+We used Phone Provider to validate user Phone with OTP.
+* [Google Maps Platform](https://cloud.google.com/maps-platform/): For the maps interface
+* [Retrofit](https://square.github.io/retrofit/): A type-safe HTTP client for Android and Java

+## Build With

+* Android Studio
+* Java

+## Authors

+* <a href="https://www.linkedin.com/in/rahul-dev-762b95179/"> **Rahul Dev** </a>
+* <a href="https://www.linkedin.com/in/ankit-kumar-52777662/"> **Ankit Kumar** </a>
+* <a href="https://www.linkedin.com/in/medhavi-srivastava-77976b16a/">  **Medhavi Srivastava** </a>